infinum/qa-handbook/Automation/Locators.md

 Since you are already doing automation on your project, the process can be improved a bit more.
 One of the acceptance criteria for new features could be adding IDs needed for test automation.
 That doesn't have to be extensive.
 Simply adding IDs on buttons and input fields that are most likely to be used for test automation is a great start.
-Developer has to add those elements anyway, so a few more lines of code won't be too cumbersome and the feature will be at least partially ready for automation from the start.
+The developer has to add those elements anyway, so a few more lines of code won't be too cumbersome and the feature will be at least partially ready for automation from the start.

 ### Platform differences